 The BC Assembly of First Nations has created economic development toolkits called the Blackbooks.
 These have been designed for First Nations Leaders, Band-owned businesses and First Nations entrepreneurs.
-The sessions are free for First Nations and will run from 9 AM to 4 PM.
-Register to secure a space for these informative sessions!
+The sessions were free for First Nations,

 The Blackbook builds off the rounds of regional engagement that BCAFN has done over the last few years.
 That information was being used to develop a bit of a large scale economic development strategy, with one of the components being an Economic Development toolkit (The Blackbook).
 The document has a focus on: